 Massif des Calanques

-A calanque refers to deep and steep limestone valley that is partily submerged by the sea.
-Les Calanques that stretch from Marseille to Cassis form an amazing rugged coastline, with the valleys offering great hiking and rock climbing opportunities.
+A calanque refers to deep and steep limestone valley that is partly submerged by the sea.
+Les Calanques that stretch from Marseille to Cassis form an amazing rugged coastline with the valleys offering great hiking and rock climbing opportunities.
 The coastline can be toured as a half-day trip, usually with a stopover at Château d'If (of the famed Count de Monte Cristo) on the way back towards Marseille.
-The walls of the spectacular Cave Cosquer in the Calanque de Morgiou are covered with prehistoric paintings and engravings, and this grotto is worth a visit.
+The walls of the spectacular Cave Cosquer in the Calanque de Morgiou are covered with prehistoric paintings and engravings.
+The underwater access to this grotto is completley forbidden.

 Mont Blanc and the Alps